Texas Judge Jack Robison Interrupts Jury In Child Trafficking Trial, Says God Told Him Defendant Is Not Guilty

 The remarks have already sparked controversy across Texas, with the Statesman noting that many people are calling for Judge Robison to be kicked off the bench.
 Others are outraged that he chose to spoke up during the trial of a child sex trafficking suspect — one who ended up being convicted despite Judge Robison’s interruption to inform the jury that God had informed him otherwise.

-It is not clear of Judge Robison, who was voted into his position, would be kicked off the bench for his instructions to the jury.
+It is not clear if Judge Robison, who was voted into his position, would be kicked off the bench for his instructions to the jury.

 Texas judge interrupts jury, says God told him defendant not guilty: https://t.co/E0oEQQqfnT pic.twitter.com/8BDCB55FM3